 Tiled alcoves, Plaza de España

-The colorful, tiled Plaza de España of Seville, Spain
+The Colorful, Tiled Plaza de España of Seville, Spain

 Vicente Traver fountain